-For Landowners interested in preserving their land with a conservation easement, the application window opens in October and closes January 15.
-Link to information about the Clean Ohio Fund and the Local Agricultural Easement Purchase Programs, below.
-Please get in touch with us if you are interested in applying for funding to purchase a conservation easement on your land, or if you would like more information email@example.com (513) 752-2828
+Please get in touch with us if you are interested in applying for funding to purchase a conservation easement on your land, or if you would like more information about donating a conservation easement. email@example.com (513) 752-2828

 FEE SIMPLE CONSERVATION

 What is Fee Simple conservation?
 Landowners may also choose to donate their land to Cardinal Land Conservancy for conservation purposes.
 This option may be preferable to a conservation easement if there are sensitive natural resources on the land, if the landowner would like their land to be maintained as a preserve, or as part of estate planning.
 In Fee Simple Conservation, landowners do not maintain ownership, although some terms may be tailored to the needs of the donors and their families.
 In this scenario, landowners donate their land to Cardinal Land Conservancy, who will maintain it as a preserve, or transfer ownership to a suitable party.

 Income Tax Incentives for Land Conservation

 For landowners, donating a conservation easement is a way to protect places they love.
 It’s also a major financial decision.
 When landowners donate a conservation easement, they give up part of the value of their property — often their family’s biggest asset.
 Tax incentives offset some of that loss in property value, making conservation a viable option for more landowners.
 Click to read Land Trust Alliance article about Income tax Incentives.